Ossum PiP Bot

 myminifactory

-This bot prints in place without supports and has 7 points of articulation.
-Designed as a fun challenge with less than 10m of filament it will be a good test of a well configured printer.
+This bot prints without supports and has 7 points of articulation.
+Designed as a fun challenge with less than 10m of filament, it will be a great test of a well-configured printer.
 Show off your best prints in the comments!
-The main challenges are: Adhesion (I'd recommend a brim that is easy to remove afterwards) Temperature control (you don't want his head to overheat) Blobbing/Stringing (not a big issue, but it can gum up the joints).
-None of the overhangs exceed 45 degrees, so they are not a big challenge, and most of the cosmetic ones are less than that, it is a very achievable print.
-Once the print is complete, the neck will need to be gently cracked, to loose the head.
-The hands can be twisted to free them, and the legs can be rotated, they have a tiny built in support which will break on the first turn.
+The main challenges are: Adhesion (I'd recommend a brim that is easy to remove afterwards) Temperature control (you don't want his head to overheat) Blobbing/Stringing (not a big issue, but it can gum up the joints) None of the overhangs exceed 45 degrees, so they are not a big challenge, and most of the cosmetic ones are less than that, making it a very achievable print.
+Once the print is complete, the neck will need to be gently cracked to loosen the head.
+The hands can be twisted to free them, and the legs can be rotated, with a tiny built-in support which will break on the first turn.
 The shoulder joints have no internal support and should turn freely immediately.
-All of the gaps between non-fused parts are at least 0.6mm, slightly more in crucial areas with close overhangs Show off you best prints here, in the Ossum facebook group, tag @ossumdesigns on instagram, or even support me on patreon!
-A strong filament like the green rigid.ink nylon pictured here is ideal if it needs to be play-proof.
+All of the gaps between non-fused parts are at least 0.6mm, slightly more in crucial areas with close overhangs.
+Show off your best prints here in the Ossum Facebook group, tag @ossumdesigns on Instagram, or even support me on Patreon!
+A strong filament like green rigid ink nylon is ideal if it needs to be play-proof.

 Download Model from myminifactory